 The MEng Electronic Engineering (Embedded & Wireless Systems) has been designed to provide two specialized module sets that introduce advanced techniques and topical content: one focusing on wireless communications and the other on embedded systems.
 These are supported by core modules which provide techniques that are widely applied and reusable across a range of engineering applications.

 The programme has been designed to have a large project element to allow students to demonstrate their expertise in their chosen specialism.
 In addition students will be invited to present their work in an open day to invited local industry leaders.
-A small number of placements may be available for students graduating in 2017 (to be confirmed).
+A small number of placements may be available for students graduating (to be confirmed).

 Graduates of this course are well qualified to work in wireless communications and embedded systems space.
 Both of these areas are seeing business growth and, despite the demand, both areas are experiencing a shortage of suitably skilled engineers.
 Therefore this programme will significantly enhance your job prospects in these fields.